Expert Article Library

 Make sure your LinkedIn Profile is complete.
 Include your photo, experience, and any graphics or links that you think enhance your profile, as well as information that captures the extent of your expertise.
 Include fields available in your profile for your contact information, email, website and phone numbers.
 Be reachable.

-Consider using LinkedIns premium service charges roughly $60/month and enables you to see who has visited your profile, to conduct unlimited searches and other perks.
+Consider using LinkedIns premium service, which charges roughly $60/month and enables you to see who has visited your profile, to conduct unlimited searches and other perks.
 The ability to track who is viewing your profile is valuable; for example, when a logical target client has viewed your profile more than once, its a good time to give them a call or send a LinkedIn message.
 LinkedIn may offer a month-trial for free.
 After youve built a network and made some posts, you might try the free trial to see if it has something to offer you.

 LinkedIn is only as powerful as the connections you build and the posts you put before them.
 Send connection invites to likely candidates as often as you can; the larger your base, the more powerful your posts.
-Post often, reshare others posts relevant to your own field, and like: the posts of your connections.
+Post often, reshare others posts relevant to your own field, and like" the posts of your connections.
 These activities will give you some additional free visibility.

 LinkedIn also has a powerful job search feature, if youre interested.

 Facebook is similar in mechanics to LinkedIn, but its much harder to curate followers.
-You cant invite them in the same way, and its not a B2B platform--yet.
+You cant invite them in the same way, and its not a B2B platform-yet.
 Theres still room to capitalize on Facebook, however.
 Create a Facebook page with a brand new emaildo not connect to an existing personal Facebook page or your business associates might be able to read your personal information.
-Once you have a Facebook account created with your business email, create a business page (Facebook provides how-to info.).
+Once you have a Facebook account created with your business email, create a business page.
+(Facebook provides how-to info.)
 Once you are logged in as your business persona, use the same filter options you used on LinkedInwhich Facebook dumbs down.
 Join groups and liberally follow pages specific to your client base.
 Facebook groups include attorneys with a specialty or colleagues in your forensic field.
 Benefits are subtle but visibility and name recognition is your ultimate goal.
 For example, when you ask to join a group, after giving you access, the Admin sometimes posts a welcome message that everyone sees: We welcome Joanna Expert Witness to our group.
 Thats more free press for you.

 Managing Your TimeIt doesnt have to take hours out of your life writing thoughtful posts for every social media platform, group, page and thread every day.
 If you dont have a lot of time, keep your comments and posts simple and relevant.
 Recycle material.
 I use the same post on LinkedIn, Facebook and anywhere else I can repurpose that language.
 Copy and paste is your friend.
 As on LinkedIn, invite a mutual Like by hitting Like on everything you read and every comment to your own post.
 When you comment, include the names of others in the thread.